logicmonitor/k8s-argus/docs/source/content/getting-started/index.md

 Update configuration parameters in configuration file.

 ```
-# Export the configuration file path & use it in th helm command.
+# Export the configuration file path & use it in the helm command.
 $ export COLLECTORSET_CONTROLLER_CONF_FILE=<collectorset-controller-configuration-file-path>

 $ helm upgrade \